openstax/corgi/docs/operations/updating_bakery_scripts.rst

 built from `bakery/src/scripts/ <https://github.com/openstax/output-producer-service/tree/master/bakery/src/scripts>`_
 directory in the `openstax/output-producer-service <https://github.com/openstax/output-producer-service/>`_ repository/ project.

-All output pipelines (pdf, distribution, etc) use the same Docker Image.
+All output pipelines (pdf, web-hosting, etc) use the same Docker Image.
 The scripts are not limited to baking tasks as the name would suggest.

 ----